 The mountains are heavily folded and thus the tectonic structure is really complicated.
 Among the rocks, limestone layers are rather common.
 Some of those layers extend across the whole mountain range to the western slopes.
 The karst springs are fed by rains falling on the western side of the mountains.
 The water enters the caves of the limestone layers and crosses the ridge underground, to reappear in valleys on the other side.
 One of those valleys with its numerous springs is Ein Gedi.

 The oasis of Ein Gedi is originally a brook with some vegetation, forming cascades and tufa terraces in the steep valley.
 Originally the water allowed numerous wild desert animals their survival and was loosing again in the debris at the lower end of the valley, reaching the Dead Sea underground.

 Today Ein Gedi is a kibbuz, an Israeli settlement, a combination of farm and tribe.
 The people live outside the valley, at the lower end.
 Rather horizontal land around the kibbuz was transformed into terraces with date plantations.
 The water to allow this is taken from the winter rain floods running down the valley several times in winter, which are collected with dams, and from the karst springs.

 Together these springs produce about three million cubic meters of water each year.
-The production is nearly constant, with very small seasonal changes, and not dependent on the amount of rain which falls during the winter.
-This is rather uncommon for karst springs, as caves allow easy fluctuation of water.
+The yield is nearly constant, with very small seasonal changes, and not dependent on the amount of rain which falls during the winter.
+This is rather uncommon for karst springs, as caves allow easy flow of water.
 In this case the geologic situation is so complicated and prevents an easy and direct connection to the other side of the divide.
-It seems, the connection allows a certain constant throughput from the much higher water body on the western side to the springs at the Dead Sea, 300m below sea level.
+It seems, the connection allows a certain constant throughput from the much higher water body on the western side to the springs at the Dead Sea, 300 m below sea level.